kamkanev/Minecraft-BlockShuffle/README.md

 Block shuffle is a plugin server game for minecraft: java edition.

+ **Please star and share the project! :)**

 ## Installation

+**I recommend downloading the plugin from [spigot](https://www.spigotmc.org/resources/block-shuffle.89056/), because it's only the plugin `jar` file.**

-Download the project.
+But if you want, you can download the project.
 Than copy `.jar` file from `download` folder and paste it in your minecraft plugins folder.
-Make sure the server is running on 1.16.~ version.
+Make sure the server is running on 1.16.~ (1.16.4 recommended) version.

 More information for how to install and use plugins you can find [here](https://bukkit.gamepedia.com/Installing_Plugins).